 Remember it’s a business

 When you run your own business, you don’t just teach the yoga classes.
 You have to market yourself, be your own human resources department and manage your own finances.
-That’s a big skill set, so it’s important to understand what it takes to succeed.
+That’s a big skill set, so it’s important to understand what it takes to succeed when you start a yoga franchise.

 Be clear about what you want to achieve